RenatoFarruggio/pass-cli/docs/public/docs/get-started/configuration.md

 This is a known limitation when running in headless Linux environments.

+Take into account that when running in docker containers, the container cannot access the kernel secret service, so the only option available to be used when running in a container is the Filesystem storage.

 ### 2. Filesystem storage

 !!! warning "Using the key filesystem storage"